Addiction2Code/feature-request-application/JOURNEY.md

 ### June 19th, 2018.
 Today was fun, a lot of the major components came together.
 Drag and drop functionality was added to the request lists!
 This means, in addition to adding a new request with a priority and having the list update in real-time, you can also re-arrange existing requests.
 The interface has also been updated.

+### June 20th, 2018.
+Mostly just some testing and cleanup before sending this app on it's way.

+Hope to discuss everything in detail.